• Skip to primary navigation

 • It is best to have a frozen element in the easy arugula smoothie to eliminate the need for adding ice cubes.
 All fresh fruit can be used, but you'll need ice cubes to chill the smoothie.

 • If your blender has a hard time blending greens, add the liquid and greens first to the blender.
-Then blend until smooth, next add the fruit and pulse to break up the frozen pineapple, and then blend until thick and creamy.
+Blend until smooth, then add the fruit and pulse to break up the frozen pineapple.
+Blend until thick and creamy.

-• A paring knife works well to peel a navel orange, cut off the top and bottom of the fruit, cutting the white pith away.
+• A paring knife works well to peel a navel orange.
+Cut off the top and bottom of the fruit, cutting the white pith away.
 Try not to cut too much of the orange edible part.
 Then cut away the rind and white pith from top to bottom using the orange’s rounded shape as a guide.
 Or peel it by hand if it’s easy to peel.
-Leaving some of the white bits is okay just not too much, it can be bitter.
+Leaving some of the white bits is okay, just not too much since it can be bitter.

 Arugula smoothie blended in a blender.